 Most of the Chilean population live in and around the capital Santiago.
 Many Chileans have European backgrounds, with most ancestry coming from Spain & the Basque Region.
-Also, there’s a significant Metizo population, the result of intermarriage between European settlers & indigenous groups.
-The largest surviving indigenous group, the Mapuche make up 5% of the population.
+Also, there’s a significant Mestizo population, the result of intermarriage between European settlers & indigenous groups.
+The most significant surviving indigenous group, the Mapuche make up 5% of the population.

 - Chileans greet one another with a handshake, hug or kiss on the right cheek

 - Catholicism is widely practised with religious holidays & festivals celebrated